 • verify fiduciary bonding needs for individuals handling funds and other property of employee benefit plans like a 401(k) plan, if applicable.

 The deadline for each requirement varies, depending on when your plan was enacted, whether it is grandfathered under PPACA, whether material changes have been made, and other exceptions.
-Copies of certain plan documents must be also available to participants and beneficiaries on written request.
+Copies of certain plan documents must also be available to participants and beneficiaries on written request.

 An employer must have a written Summary Plan Description (SPD) for each separate welfare benefit plan, informing participants of eligibility requirements, benefits, claims and appeals procedures, and rights under ERISA.
 Your insurers may provide some but not all information required for SPD compliance.
 It is a common mistake by employers to think the summary insurance information they receive from their insurance provider meets the SPD requirements.

-A common approach is to combine all SPDs into one overall SPD Wrap notice, tying in the required ERISA language and simplifying the SPD notice process.
-A customized SPD Wrap must include the name of the plan, plan sponsor, plan administrator, plan year, employer tax identification number, type of welfare plan, type of administration, summary of the benefits, detailed description of plan benefits for group health plans, provider network availability for group health plans, procedures for Qualified Medical Child Support Orders (QMCCOS), COBRA rights, plan contributions, and claims procedures.
+A common approach combines all SPDs into one overall SPD Wrap notice, tying in the required ERISA language and simplifying the SPD notice process.
+A customized SPD Wrap must include the name of the plan, plan sponsor, plan administrator, plan year, employer tax identification number, type of welfare plan, type of administration, a summary of the benefits, detailed description of plan benefits for group health plans, provider network availability for group health plans, procedures for Qualified Medical Child Support Orders (QMCCOS), COBRA rights, plan contributions, and claims procedures.
 A Statement of ERISA Rights is also required.

 All eligible employees must receive ERISA Benefit Notices upon enrollment and re-enrollment of your health plan.